Lab 3: Debugging and Testing

 1c) UART/printf test

 Re-connect the TX/RX jumpers between the USB-serial and the Pi.
 Remember the RX of the USB-serial connects to the TX of the Pi, and vice versa (the connections are not TX-TX and RX-RX).
+Have tio running and connected.

 $ xfel ddr d1